jonathan-norris/jonathan-norris.github.io/about.md

 [rmlmh-draft]: {{site.baseurl}}/files/rml_paper_draft.pdf
 [SSRN-link]: http://dx.doi.org/10.2139/ssrn.6590998

+**The Aerial Bombing of Cambodia and the Recovery of Communities** *(R&R at the Journal of Economic Growth)* with Thi Tham Ta and <a href="https://ottolenhart.com/about-2/" style="color: black;">Otto Lenhart</a>. <br/>
+<small>[ <a href="#/" onclick="visib('cambodiabomb')">Abstract</a> | [Latest Draft][cambodiabomb-draft] ] </small>

+<div id="cambodiabomb" style="display: none; text-align: justify; line-height: 1.2" ><small>
+Post-conflict communities diverge.
+We show a reason why: whether ordnance detonates or stays buried.
+Using geo-coded data on US bombing in Cambodia (1965–1975) and a spatial matching approach interacted with pre-bombing soil type, we separate two channels more than thirty years later.
+On hard soil, bombs detonated; bombed communities show stronger health, development, and household welfare, consistent with a reset channel.
+On soft soil, bombs remained as UXO; bombed communities face worse health, lower development, reduced income, and constrained agricultural productivity, consistent with a risk channel.
+Recovery depends on whether conflict’s destruction or its remnants permit or tax future activity.
+</small><br><br/></div>

+[cambodiabomb-draft]: {{site.baseurl}}/files/cambodia_lrbombing_new.pdf

 **Beliefs on Children’s Human Capital Accumulation and Mothers at Work** *(R&R at the Journal of Public Economics)* with <a href="https://cesarine-boinet.github.io/" style="color: black;">Cesarine Boinet</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, <a href="https://sites.google.com/view/paultelemo/home" style="color: black;">Paul Telemo</a>, and <a href="https://zhan-shi.github.io/" style="color: black;">Zhan Shi</a> <br/>
 <small>[ <a href="#/" onclick="visib('beliefsmomswork')">Abstract</a> | [Draft][beliefsmomswork-draft] ] </small>